 When you are choosing plants for your hedge you should have a think about a number of factors.
 A most important issue is how tall you want the hedge to grow.
 Many times people pick a hedge because it is quick growing, but it may also have the added disadvantage of needing regular pruning.
 You should also look into your soil type and climate, will the hedge plant grow in your area and how long with it live ?.
 Also, most importantly, is the area in sun or shade ?.
 We have listed a number of hedges that are suitable for sun and other that are suitable for shade, or semi-shade.
 Have a scroll through the pages and you may find a hedge plant that is suitable for your garden.

 Plumbago is a fast growing shrub that can be grown as a hedge from 1m up to 3m tall.
 The foliage of Plumbago becomes very dense after pruning and this makes it great for creating medium to tall hedges.
 It has been used for many years in temperate and warm temperate gardens.
 Plumbago is commonly used in cottage and mixed gardens in rural and suburban regions.

 There are a number of Plumbago varieties available from retail plant nurseries.
 There are white, blue and dark blue flowering varieties.
 The flowering occurs most of the year in warmer climates.
 The Flowering can be quite attractive with the plant being covered with masses of flowers.
 One very popular variety is "Royal Cape" (pbr) which has darker blue flowers.

-As a hedge Plumbago is one of the fastest growing hedges, it has the drawback of requiring lots of pruning to keep it neat, some gardeners prefer to let it grow a bit, and prune only once or twice a year.
+As a hedge Plumbago is one of the fastest growing hedges, it has the drawback of requiring lots of pruning to keep it neat, some gardeners prefer to let the foliage grow longer, and prune only once or twice a year.